LolitaDias/Excel-Homework/README.md

-  * Create a new sheet with a pivot table with a column of `state`, rows of `Date Created Conversion`, values based on the count of `state`, and filters based on `parent category` and `Years`.

   * Now create a pivot chart line graph that visualizes this new table.

 * Create a report in Microsoft Word and answer the following questions.